 Tewet Tarn, a wondrous spot to be.
 A small body of water, that in my opinion, quite frankly surpasses many of the large lakes for panoramas and calmness.
 Without walking too many minutes from a car park, just a small 1 mile ramble really, it can enchant and leave glorious images in the memory for a lifetime.
 A place for all seasons.
-Why, just looking north you have the great mountains of Skiddaw and Blencathra side by side. (click panorama below for larger version)
+Why, just looking north you have the great mountains of Skiddaw and Blencathra side by side.

-Of course, getting here for the ones who want a bigger hike can come from all directions.
+Of course, getting to this tarn for the ones who want a bigger hike can come from all directions.
 On a previous post I took you to the top of high Rigg, well from that summit, as you look across to these two mighty fine mountains above you can see Tewet Tarn right down before you.
 A worthy walk extension, plus you can make your way back round south via the valley.
 Or, as you look westwards you can see Castlerigg Stone Circle just a couple of miles away, possibilities are endless around here for walks.

 By the waterside I find it lacking crowds, lacking noise and all the action is taken up by the odd sheep or birds swooping.
 I often see birds of prey diving in amongst the rocks around the edge of the tarn.